-Condition: The District's personnel prepare periodic financial information for internal financial statements.
+Condition: The District's personnel prepare periodic financial information for internal

-Cause: The District elected to not allocate resources for the preparation of the financial statements.

-Effect: There is an increased risk of material misstatement to the District's auditors assist in the preparation of the financial statements and note disclosures and consider preparing them in the future. compensating control the District should establish an internal control policy to document the annual review of the financial statements and schedules and to review a financial statement disclosure checklist.
+Cause: The District elected to not allocate resources for the preparation of the auditors assist in the preparation of the financial statements and note disclosures and consider preparing them in the future. compensating control the District should establish an internal control policy to document the annual review of the financial statements and schedules and to review a financial statement disclosure checklist.